anyscale/madewithml.github.io/docs/courses/mlops/feature-store.md

         Delay using it until later if:

-        - nobody has set up one before
+        - no one on the team has set one up before
         - we need to iterate on product first (ex. early-stage startup)
         - we want to motivate the need for each advantage of a feature store